 - Final audit: After grades post, the Graduate School completes the official degree audit and confers eligible degrees.

-If you wish to attend your commencement ceremony, you must register to walk, in addition to applying for your degree.
-Applying for your degree and registering for the ceremony are separate processes.
+You must register to walk if you wish to attend and participate in a commencement ceremony.
+Applying for your degree and registering to walk in the ceremony are separate processes.

 O.D., M.D. and D.M.D.
 Graduates